AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 You can configure a connection between [!DNL Sites] deployment and [!DNL Dynamic Media] deployment that allows webpage authors to use [!DNL Dynamic Media] images in their web pages.
 While authoring webpages, the experience of using remote Assets and remote [!DNL Dynamic Media] deployments remains the same.
 This allows you to leverage the [!DNL Dynamic Media] functionality via Connected Assets feature, for example smart crop and image presets.

-You can configure and use Dynamic Media assets either from your local AEM server or from a remote DAM deployment.
+You can configure and use Dynamic Media assets either from your [!DNL Sites] deployment or from a remote DAM deployment.

-The following diagrams illustrate the supported and unsupported scenarios to use Dynamic Media assets on a local Sites page:
+The following diagrams illustrate the supported and unsupported scenarios to use Dynamic Media assets on a [!DNL Sites] page:

 ![Connected Assets for Dynamic Media](assets/connected-assets-best-practices-supported-unsupported.png)

-**Scenario 1**: You configure a connection between a local AEM server (Sites) and a remote DAM deployment so that you can use assets and Dynamic Media assets available on the remote DAM deployment on a local Sites page.
-Ensure that you do not configure AEM server to use local Dynamic Media assets
+**Scenario 1**: You configure a connection between a [!DNL Sites] deployment and a remote DAM deployment so that you can use assets and Dynamic Media assets available on the remote DAM deployment on a [!DNL Sites] page.

-**Scenario 2**: You configure local AEM server to use local Dynamic Media assets.
-As a result, local AEM server can use assets and Dynamic Media assets available on the same server successfully.
-However, you cannot:
+**Scenario 2**: You configure [!DNL Sites] deployment to use Dynamic Media assets available on the same deployment.
+As a result, you cannot:

-* Configure a connection between a local AEM server (Sites) and a remote DAM deployment.
+* Configure a connection between a [!DNL Sites] deployment and a remote DAM deployment.

-* Configure a connection between local AEM server (Sites) and the remote deployment to use Dynamic Media assets.
+* Configure a connection between [!DNL Sites] deployment and the remote deployment to use Dynamic Media assets.

 To configure the connection, follow these steps: